-- Operating expenditure (e.g., salaries, utilities, or maintenance costs for existing facilities). - Purchase of speculative assets (e.g., property purchases without a defined public use case). - Projects primarily required due to growth (e.g., new subdivisions funded by development contributions). - Feasibility studies unless directly tied to an eligible capital project. - Non-Council projects that do not involve QLDC oversight, management, or ownership. - Grants for activities or services that do not involve capital development or infrastructure (e.g., operating grants for community events or programmes). - Debt Repayment: Funds may not be used to repay debt incurred for non-Councilowned capital expenditure projects.
+- Operating expenditure (e.g., salaries, utilities, or maintenance costs for existing facilities). - Purchase of speculative assets (e.g., property purchases without a defined public use case). - Projects primarily required due to growth (e.g., new subdivisions funded by development contributions). - Feasibility studies unless directly tied to an eligible capital project. - Non-Council projects that do not involve QLDC involvement, or management, or ownership. - Grants for activities or services that do not involve capital development or infrastructure (e.g., operating grants for community events or programmes). - Debt Repayment: Funds may not be used to repay debt incurred for non-Councilowned capital expenditure projects unless in exceptional circumstances in association with Full Council. - Minor or routine capital projects that do not demonstrate long-term strategic or transformational community impact.
+The Reserve is intended for large-scale, legacy projects that provide enduring benefits to the Wānaka-Upper Clutha Ward.
+However, the Reserve may be used to supplement other funding sources for projects that align with its purpose.